 In the Tzalmon Stream, which flows in the northern part of the Lower Galilee, there is a light and easy nature trail, near or in water and without too much effort.
 The route is not circular, but walking there and back is relatively short (3 km) and can be done in an hour or half a day.
 A pleasant and easy route between flour mills and plenty of magical points.

-After we dip into the stream water and enjoyed the walk in the shady and cool area, we drive 5 minutes to the Lotem Organic Winery in Kibbutz Lotem.
-By the way, in the winery complex you can also find a small shop selling handmade chocolates.
+After we dipped into the stream water and enjoyed the walk in the shady and cool area, we drive 5 minutes to Kibbutz Lotem.
+There you can choose whether to start with a visit to the Lotem Winery, which is an organic winery, or to the Flora Flourishing Cheeses Dairy.
+Both are located opposite each other.
+By the way, in the complex you can also find a small shop selling handmade chocolates.
 Highly recommended.

 The Lotem – Organic Winery is a winery that combines human and earth qualities.
 The winery is located at a beautiful vantage point in Kibbutz Lotem, above the Sakhnin Valley, overlooking the Sea of Galilee and the entire Lower Galilee.
 Winemakers Jonathan Koren and Yaniv Kimchi each year produce a fair amount of fine wine bottles.
 You can visit the place and enjoy good wine, amazing views and a special atmosphere.